abstractqqq/dsds/README.md

 # Why is this package dependent on Sklearn?

-You are right in the sense that this package does its best to separate itself from sklearn because of its focus and design.
-You only need scikit-learn for the fs (feature selection) module because some model based feature selection methods rely on scikit-learn's models.
-Feel free to let me know if there are alternatives.
+As of 0.0.34, the package does not explicitly rely on Scikit-learn any more.
+The only modelled "feature_importance" the package will accept is LightGBM, which is an optional dependency.

 # Why not write more in Rust?

 Yes.
 I am.
 I recently resumed working on traditional NLP, and this is an area where Rust really shines.
 It is well-known that Stemmers in NLTK has terrible performance, but stemming is an important operations for many traditional NLP algorithms.
 To combat this, I have decided to move stemming and other heavy string manipulations to Rust and leave only a very thin wrapper in Python.
 That said, using Rust can greatly improve performance in many other modules, not just dsds.text.
 But because development in Rust is relatively slow, I do not want to blindly 'rewrite' in Rust.
-In near future, I do not have plans to 'rewrite' in Rust, if performance gain is less than 10%.

 # Contribution